victorcuevasv/tpcbench/README.txt

 bash compileclientEMR.sh

 The script above will create a file named client-1.2-SNAPSHOT-SHADED.jar that will also be copied into the $HOME/tpcds-jars/targetemr/ directory.
-The tpcds-jars directory is a mounted bucket, so in effect any previous version of the jar file stored in s3 will be overwritten.
+It is important to note that the tpcds-jars directory is a mounted s3 bucket, so in effect any previous version of the jar file stored in s3 will be overwritten.

 2.2) Compile the Spark application